-In December 2015, almost 200 nations signed up to the Paris climate deal, agreeing to cut greenhouse gas emissions in an attempt to avoid catastrophic climate change.
-While the Paris agreement is only the first of many steps that need to be taken to achieve this goal, it clearly spells the end for fossil fuels.
+In December 2015, almost 200 nations signed up to the Paris Agreement, agreeing to cut greenhouse gas emissions in an attempt to avoid catastrophic climate change.
+While the Paris deal is just the first of many steps needed to achieve this goal, it clearly spells the end for fossil fuels.

-The Paris text commits governments to limiting global warming to less than 2°C above than pre-industrial levels, with an aim to cap temperature rise at 1.5°C. While climate scientists widely agree that if the most damaging effects of climate change are to be avoided warming must be limited even further, the 2°C target has been used to calculate the maximum carbon dioxide (CO2) that can be released into the Earth’s atmosphere, giving us a ‘carbon budget’ to work within.
+The Paris text commits governments to limiting global warming to less than 2°C above pre-industrial levels, with an aim to cap temperature rise at 1.5°C. While climate scientists widely agree warming must be limited even further so as to avoid the most damaging effects of climate change, the 2°C target has been used to calculate the maximum carbon dioxide (CO2) that can be released into the Earth’s atmosphere, giving us a ‘carbon budget’ to work within.

-As reported by the Carbon Tracker Initiative, the carbon budget for 2013 to 2049 was 565 Gigatonnes.
-However, the fossil fuels that are held in current reserves represent an estimated 2,795 Gt of potential CO2 emissions if dug up and burnt.
+The Carbon Tracker Initiative states that the carbon budget for 2013 to 2049 is 565 Gigatonnes.
+Yet the fossil fuels held in current reserves represent an estimated 2,795 Gt of potential CO2 emissions if dug up and burnt.

-That’s five times the ‘safe’ amount, and means that around 80% of the world’s current fossil fuel reserves must stay in the ground if we are to realistically hope to avoid the most catastrophic effects of climate change.
+That’s five times the ‘safe’ amount.
+It means that around 80% of the world’s current fossil fuel reserves must stay in the ground if we are to avoid the most catastrophic effects of climate change.